-The engagement year is fun and fraught, and if you’re not vaguely considering eloping by the end it’s a goddamn, frickin’ miracle says Sophie White
+The engagement year is fun and fraught, and if you’re not vaguely considering eloping by the end it’s a goddamn, frickin’ miracle.

-The season for popping of questions has just been and perhaps you were one of the multitudes of faux-surprised proposees – Yay congratulations.
-However when the warm feelings subsided as the fizz has worn off perhaps you’ve noticed that the heartfelt toasts and champagning with every meal has given way to a far less pleasant aspect of the engagement year: LOGISTICS (capitalised to signify annoyance-levels).
+Are you one of the multitudes of newly faux-surprised proposees?
+Congratulations!
+However, when the warm feelings subsided as the fizz has worn off, perhaps you’ve noticed that the heartfelt toasts and champagning with every meal has given way to a far less pleasant aspect of the engagement: LOGISTICS (capitalized to signify annoyance-levels).

 When are you doing it?
 Buffet or table service?
-City wedding or are you going to make everyone shell out for accommodation (note there will be much unsubtle passive aggression underpinning the questioning)?
+City wedding or are you going to make everyone shell out for accommodation (note: there will be much unsubtle passive aggression underpinning this questioning)?
 DJ or band?
 Will you be a meringue bride or a boho bride or a glam bride or an alternative bride?
-Pick one, PICK ONE!!!!
+Pick one, PICK ONE!

 Will you be having a natural birth?
-Oh wait that’s for a different period of female inquisition… You will not know the answer to many/all of these questions and will find yourself trotting out a stock answer that is drenched in smugness but sadly a necessary defence: “Oh we’re just going to enjoy being engaged for a while.”
+Oh, wait that’s for a different period of female inquisition.
+You will not know the answer to many/all of these questions and will find yourself trotting out a stock answer that is drenched in smugness but sadly a necessary defense: “Oh, we’re just going to enjoy being engaged for a while.”

-The dress seems like it’s going to be the fun part of this whole palaver… until you try to go dress shopping and realise that despite the fact that you intend to spend more than I have cumulatively spent on cars in my lifetime (I’ve had four cars btw, each shittier than the last) in their shop, bridal shop owners will essentially give you a sort of shopping hazing before deeming you worthy of setting foot inside their establishment.
-You gotta earn it basically.
-And book about a month in advance if you want any hope of looking at a wedding dress on a Saturday.
-When you make the booking expect a grilling of Spanish Inquisition proportions as they apparently try to ascertain whether or not you are lying about being engaged.
+The dress seems like it’s going to be the fun part of this whole palaver.
+Until you try to go dress shopping and realize that despite the fact that you intend to spend more than I have cumulatively spent on cars in my lifetime (I’ve had four cars, each shittier than the last) in their shop, bridal shop owners will essentially give you a sort of shopping hazing before deeming you worthy of setting foot inside their establishment.
+You gotta earn it, basically.
+Book about a month in advance if you want any hope of looking at a wedding dress on a Saturday.
+When you make the booking, expect a grilling of Spanish Inquisition proportions as they apparently try to ascertain whether or not you are lying about being engaged.
 Seriously, is this a thing?
 The bridal shops definitely seem to think so.
-Anyway booking made, it’s on to the people you will now spend all major holidays with mostly against your will until the end of time.
+Anyway booking made, it’s on to the people you will now spend all major holidays with, mostly against your will, until the end of time.

 If you’re really, really lucky you might, just might, tentatively like your in-laws before you get engaged.
-Post-engagement this will change.
-They will become strangely unreasonable about everything, as will you and this does not make for harmonious decision-making around guest lists, venues, budget, anything.
+Post-engagement, this will change.
+They will become strangely unreasonable about everything, as will you.
+This does not make for harmonious decision-making around guest lists, venues, budget, anything.
 I feel if you’re not hating your in-laws for the duration of being engaged then you’re not doing it right.
 You’re being too reasonable and too relaxed or something.
 You might need to amp up the stress levels and who better to help you do that than your own mother?

 This role should be renamed, something like the Monster-Of-The-Bride or Maniac-Of-The-Bride, or My-God-The-Woman’s-Gone-Insane-Of-The-Bride.
-There are some women to endeavor to not be a controlling nightmare during the engagement process.
+There are some women who endeavor to not be a controlling nightmare during the engagement process.
 My mother was not one of them.
-My mother argued with me about every single detail, it was practically cardio.
+My mother argued with me about every single detail.
+It was practically cardio.

 The Seating Plan